Control your design’s assumptions with property values

 If a geometry feature has a property that exists in the feature’s Usages, the section will inherit properties from the Usage it references.

-If the property is set directly in the feature, the feature-level property has priority.
+If the property is over-ridden in the feature, the feature-level property has priority.
 That is, feature properties override the Usage’s properties at the instance level.

 Controls multiple features.